RandintN/raas/README.md

+# RAAS - Robson Cassiano as a Service

 A Spring Boot 3.5.9 application that implements a Model Context Protocol (MCP) server using Spring AI and Google AI Studio (Gemini) integration.
 This project is a personalized MCP server for Robson Cassiano.

 ## Features